 * The prize given to the school of each winning team/individual must be used towards art, sciences, climate change initiatives or teaching equipment, or for library acquisitions.

 All materials must be submitted through the FOCUS!
 Student Climate Changemakers portal on the Kimberley Foundation website.
-We have extended the deadline for submissions to May 15, 2020 (11:59pm PST) in response to the COVID 19 virus and containment approaches that have seen some schools closed for extended spring break periods.

 All materials submitted (written description + video or photo series) must be produced in either English or French.